Veteran NY judge named as arbiter in Trump Mar-a-Lago probe

 Dearie served as the top federal prosecutor for the Eastern District of New York from 1982 to 1986, at which point he was appointed to the federal bench by then-President Ronald Reagan.
 He has also served on the Foreign Intelligence Surveillance Court, which authorizes Justice Department wiretap applications in investigations involving suspected agents of a foreign power.

-He took senior status in 2011, but the Justice Department has said he remains active and had indicated to officials that he was available for the position and could work expeditiously if appointed to it.
+Dearie was chief judge of the district from 2007 to 2011, when he took senior status.
+But the Justice Department has said he remains active and had indicated to officials that he was available for the position and could work expeditiously if appointed to it.

 Associated Press writers Michael Balsamo and Zeke Miller in Washington contributed to this report.